Khyati2201/GStreamer-Plugins/README.md

 *Description:* Resamples raw audio to different sample rates. <br/> *Usage:* Adjusts the sample rate of the audio stream to match the requirements of the audio sink.

+**autoaudiosink** <br/>

+*Description:* Automatically detects an appropriate audio sink to use.
+It is done by scanning for elements with Sink" and "Audio" in the class field of their element information.

+**avdec_h264** <br/>

+*Description:* decodes h.264 video streams, i.e converts demuxed h.264 video stream into raw video.

+**videoconvert** <br/>

+*Description:* Converts video frames between a great variety of video formats.  <br/> *Usage:* Here it is needed to ensure compatibility between avdec_h264's source and autovideosink's sink pads.

+**autovideosink**

+*Description:* Automatically detects an appropriate video sink to use.
+It is done by scanning for elements with Sink" and "Video" in the class field of their element information.